By Scott Granville

 Film and television shows have universal appeal as an entertainment source in popular culture.

-Yet while online video content is more accessible to teachers and learners of English than ever before due to the wide-reaching influence of technology, even with this access there remains lasting issues around materials creation using video.
-Authentic language forms used in dramatic television and film for English speakers are beneficial but only to a point, particularly with learners at lower proficiency levels who may struggle with distractors such as overlapping speakers or unknown cultural context.
-Furthermore, this form of content is designed primarily for entertaining and not educating.
-For English language teachers looking to create purposeful activities, it can therefore be a time-consuming process even just to identify a suitable video, let alone create support materials.
+Technology’s widespread influence makes online video content more accessible to English learners and teachers than ever before.
+Through this influence, there are lasting issues around materials creation using video.
+Authentic language forms used in dramatic television and film for English speakers are beneficial but only to a point.
+Particularly with learners at lower proficiency levels who may struggle with distractors such as overlapping speakers or unknown cultural context.
+Furthermore, creators design this form of content primarily for entertaining purposes rather than education.
+For English language teachers looking to create purposeful activities, it can be a time-consuming process even just to identify a suitable video, let alone create support materials.
 It was with these considerations in mind, and a decade of experience in language teaching and filmmaking that I began the process of writing a narrative drama series, Fortune, designed specifically for English language learners.

 First draft – focus on narrative engagement

-In the reasonably long yet sporadic history of film for teaching (Kelly, 1969, pp. 250-254), it seems that decisions about the language have usually come first, with the narrative developed merely as a way of presenting the language; the assumption appears to be that since viewers will be watching to learn, they won’t expect quality entertainment.
+In the reasonably long yet sporadic history of film for teaching (Kelly, 1969, pp. 250-254), it seems that decisions about the language have usually come first, with the narrative developed merely as a way of presenting the language.
+The assumption appears to be that since viewers will be watching to learn, they won’t expect quality entertainment.
 However, such a view seems out of touch with modern learner expectations.
 Never before have learners had such ready access to everything from YouTube videos to Hollywood blockbusters, and we believe this has created an increasingly sophisticated and discerning consumer group.
 With this in mind, we chose to take the opposite approach, beginning with the design of an engaging video series, and then shaping it to fit the needs of teachers and learners.
+Thus, we decided to create a unique way of helping English language learners to study English through writing drama.

 As Jamie Keddie reflects in Modern English Teacher (2017), “if we can immerse students in the narrative – language can become more meaningful.”

 Along with series director Ben Woollen, we decided to use the popular detective drama genre for this project and began by framing a traditional story arc with strong, interesting characters that would populate the fictional world with twists, turns and suspense.
 With these elements in place, I then wrote a six-episode series, each episode designed to have a running time of approximately six minutes.
-Even at this early stage, we chose to keep the episodes at a length that would ultimately be most beneficial to learning and teaching opportunities.
+Even in this early stage, we opted for episode lengths most conducive to learning and teaching opportunities.

-Confirmation of learning purpose (grammar and functional interactions)
+Confirmation of learning purpose of writing the drama (grammar and functional interactions)

 Rewriting dialogue and situations to match learning/teaching focus